dalalsunil1986/PhraseBit/README.md

 # Phrase Bit
-Awesome Phrases!

-An app that shows you a list of awesome phrases that will brighten your day.
+Awesome phrases that are guaranteed to put a smile on your face :)

 ##### Libraries/Components used